chanturia/TAU_PHP_API_CLIENT/docs/Api/CouponApi.md

 Searches for a CouponPrimitive based on single primitive id.
-Returns JSON CouponPrimitive Object with primitive id, name,description, validator URL, validator inputs and validator outputs.

 ### Example
 ```php